NTU-ToolmenLab/LabServer/README.md

 Clinet_id:
 Clinet_Secret:
 Scope:         profile
+Groups claim (optional): groups
+Group mapping: fill it
 ```

-You can substitude `testapp` to any you want.
+You can substitude `testapp` to any you want(Should be consistent between oauth client and server).

 ### Nextcloud set external storage by Python